ChrSchu90/PlatformIo.TCapChamp/README.md

 > [!IMPORTANT]
 > Make sure you have connected the 0-10V GND and 10V to the correct connectors,
-> unlike temperature, it is important to pay attention to polarity!
+> unlike temperature it is important to pay attention to polarity!

 <img src="Documentation/Screenshots/OptionalCircuitBoard.jpg" alt="drawing" width="465" />